Hyperbass flute

 The hyperbass flute is conceptually the largest and lowest-pitched instrument in the flute family, although it is extremely rare.
 It first appeared at the turn of the 21st century, and only two are known to exist.
 With tubing reaching over 8 m in length, it is pitched in C, four octaves below the concert flute (three octaves below the bass, two below the contrabass, and one octave below the double contrabass).
-Its lowest note is C0, one octave below the lowest C on a standard piano, which at 16 hertz is considered at or below the threshold of human hearing.
+Its lowest note is C0, one octave below the lowest C on a standard piano, which at 16 Hertz is considered below the threshold of human hearing.
+Humans hear from 20 to 20,000 Hz.
+Therefore, only the second and higher harmonics of the lowest notes are audible, but the entire range of the instrument can be heard.